Corinaldo stampede: Casualties

-Six people were killed: Emma Fabini, 14; Asia Nasoni, 14; Benedetta Vitali, 15; Mattia Orlandi, 15; Daniele Pongetti, 16; and Eleonora Girolimini, 39, who accompanying her 11 year old daughter to the event.
+Six people were killed: Emma Fabini, 14; Asia Nasoni, 14; Benedetta Vitali, 15; Mattia Orlandi, 15; Daniele Pongetti, 16; and Eleonora Girolimini, 39, who was accompanying her 11 year old daughter to the event.
 200 other people were injured, seven critically and five seriously.

 Investigation

 There were multiple reports that the surge was triggered by someone in the club spraying an "irritant substance".
 Investigators scouring the building announced the discovery of a pepper spray can on 9 December, but did not confirm if it was responsible for triggering a surge for the exits.
 On 10 December, police announced the arrest of a 16-year-old boy and gang member who was suspected of setting off pepper spray in the nightclub while trying to steal a gold necklace from a female concertgoer.
 Seven adults, including the club owners and concert organisers, were also held under investigation in relation to the stampede.

 In March 2020, six men went on trial for manslaughter in Ancona, with the prosecution arguing that pepper spray was used to facilitate robbery.
 An additional person arrested on charges of receiving stolen goods and criminal association, agreed to a plea bargain before the trial.